 The same website above list some methods Panago has in place to minimize cross contamination and they are:

 Panago’s gluten free pizza crust cannot be called gluten free.
-The pizza crust itself is gluten free but because it is cooked in an open kitchen with items that are not gluten free, there is a risk of cross contamination.
+The pizza crust itself is gluten free but because it is prepared and baked in an open kitchen with items that are not gluten free, there is a risk of cross contamination.
 Their own website even says that those who are very gluten intolerant or celiac should not have their pizza.
 They do have procedures in place to minimize cross contamination but that is a risk that must be weighed.
 Panago has taken step in the right direction but not enough to be considered gluten free and as such buyer beware.

 This post contains affiliate links meaning that we might make a small commission on sales at no extra cost to you.